-- act in good faith in what the directors consider to be the interests of the company; - act in accordance with the company's constitution and use their powers only for the purposes allowed by law; - avoid conflicts of interest between the director's duty to the company and their other interests (including personal interests) unless the director is released from this duty; and - exercise the care, skill and diligence which would be exercised in the same circumstances by a reasonable person having both the knowledge and experience that may reasonably be expected of a person in the same position as the director and with the knowledge and experience which the director possesses.
+- act in good faith in what the directors consider to be the interests of the company; - act in accordance with the company's constitution and use their powers only for the purposes allowed by law; - avoid conflicts of interest between the director's duty to the company and their other interests (including personal interests) unless the director is released from this duty; and - exercise the care, skill and diligence which would be exercised in the same circumstances by a reasonable person having both the knowledge and experience that may reasonably be expected of a person in the same position as the director and with the knowledge and experience that the director possesses.

-Where a breach of duty by a director is proved, they may be required to account to the company for any personal gain made from the breach and to indemnify the company for any loss or damage resulting from the breach.
+Where a breach of duty by a director is proved, they may be required to account to the company for any personal gain made and indemnify the company for any loss or damage resulting from the breach.
 Generally, parent companies are not liable for the acts of limited liability subsidiaries, but they may be liable under parent company guarantees.

 Directors' duties are owed (to varying degrees) to the company, the shareholders, the company's employees, the company's creditors and any appointing shareholder.
-Directors may be found criminally liable for certain breaches of the Companies Act and for other offences in areas such as environmental, health and safety, and tax law.
+Directors may be found criminally liable for certain breaches of the Companies Act and other offences in environmental, data protection, health and safety, and tax law.

-Subject to certain limitations in the Companies Act, a company is permitted, however, to indemnify a director in respect of liability incurred in defending proceedings, whether civil or criminal, in which judgment is given in the director's favour or in which the director is acquitted, or where the High Court, in an application for relief, declares that the director has acted reasonably and honestly.
+Subject to certain limitations in the Companies Act, a company is permitted, however, to indemnify a director in respect of liability incurred in defending proceedings, whether civil or criminal, in which judgment is given in the director's favour or the director is acquitted, or where the High Court, in an application for relief, declares that the director has acted reasonably and honestly.
+In practice, the directors of Irish subsidiaries of multinational companies benefit from group-wide D&O insurance policies.